 Impeccably drilled, highly trained and ready for any eventuality, The Ivy front of house team is the Special Forces of the restaurant world.
 Glasses are constantly filled, waiters by your side the moment you contemplate ordering, and even the most obstreperous of clients are dealt with with well-polished grace.
 In fact, the staff seem to anticipate one’s every demand, and they do all this with charm and warmth.
 A class act.

 Dover sole, grilled on the bone, is every bit as pert and noble as you’d expect.
 Beautifully cooked too.
-The shepherd’s pie is back to its glory days, the most intense, slow-cooked lamb, crowned with a burnished mass of buttery potato, and surrounded by a small lake of rich, deep and delightful gravy…
+The shepherd’s pie is back to its glory days, the most intense, slow-cooked lamb, crowned with a burnished mass of buttery potato, and surrounded by a small lake of rich, deep and delightful gravy.

-Champagne + Fromage, Brixton Village
+Champagne + Fromage, Brixton – for an affordable first date

 Champagne + Fromage does exactly what it says on the tin.
 It brings an authentic taste of the best that France has to offer to three shops/restaurants in London.

-First opened in 2004, Vanilla Black is a contemporary fine-dining vegetarian restaurant that turns the challenge of a meat-free kitchen into an opportunity for innovation.
+Vanilla Black is a contemporary fine-dining vegetarian restaurant that turns the challenge of a meat-free kitchen into an opportunity for innovation.
 The result is beautiful, inspired and, at times, completely unexpected food that has the power to convert even the most committed carnivore into a vegophile.

-Our most recent (and best) visit came after its New Year makeover, which has made the space feel much warmer.
-Big, chocolate-coloured light shades hang from the ceiling, dark wooden lamps illuminate corner tables, the walls are an apt shade of vanilla and antique treasures chosen by owners Andrew Dargue and Donna Conroy are dotted around the room.
+There’s a warm, cosy vine – big, chocolate-coloured light shades hang from the ceiling, dark wooden lamps illuminate corner tables, the walls are an apt shade of vanilla and antique treasures chosen by owners Andrew Dargue and Donna Conroy are dotted around the room.

 Dinner starts well with a lip-smacking blood orange and ginger foam amuse bouche, so sharp and warm, the flavours concentrated and intense.
 Warm fennel and sultana bread goes beautifully with sweet, caramelised lemon butter and a starter of yellow pea soup with Marmite dumplings is so smoky that the aroma alone brings tears to our eyes.
 Those choux pastry dumplings, filled with smooth Marmite fondant and topped with sweet onion purée, are impossible not to love (unless you’re a Marmite-hater, of course!).